Multiple twins in permutations: Abstract

 \section{Abstract}

-By \emph{$r$-twins} in a permutation we mean a collection of $r$ pairwise disjoint subsequences with the same relative order.
-The \emph{length} of $r$-twins is defined as the length of any single subsequence in the collection.
-Let $t^{(r)}(n)$ denote the largest $k$ such that every permutation of length $n$ contains $r$-twins of length $k$.
+By an $r$-tuplet in a permutation we mean a family of $r$ pairwise disjoint subsequences with the same relative order.
+The length of an $r$-tuplet is defined as the length of any single subsequence in the family.
+Let $t^{(r)}(n)$ denote the largest $k$ such that every permutation of length $n$ contains an $r$-tuplet of length $k$.
 We prove that $t^{(r)}(n)=O\left(n^{\frac r{2r-1}}\right)$ and $t^{(r)}(n)=\Omega\left( n^{\frac{R}{2R-1}} \right)$, where $R=\binom{2r-1}r$.
 We conjecture that the upper bound brings the correct order of magnitude of $t^{(r)}(n)$ and support this conjecture by proving that it holds for almost all permutations.
 Our work generalizes previous studies of the case $r=2$.